 Not all construction requires a building permit.
 Whether your project needs a permit depends on what is required by your local building code.
 Each municipality is governed by its own code, which has its own permitting requirements.
 Codes tend to reflect regional issues.
 For example, in Florida, building codes often focus on safety considerations caused by humidity and heat.
 In rural regions prone to forest fires, the building code might include strict fireproofing requirements.

 The projects most likely to require a permit are those that change the structure or use of a building or have the potential to create unsafe working conditions.
 For example, you will likely need a building permit to:

 Projects that don't usually need a permit include:

-On the other hand, if your contractor is charging by the hour, you may save money by completing the permit paperwork and submitting it yourself.
+On the other hand, if your contractor is charging by the hour, you might save money by completing the permit paperwork and submitting it yourself.
 The scope and complexity of your project will help you decide the best way to work with the city and obtain a permit.

 If your project requires a permit, get a permit.
 If you are working with a contractor who suggests skipping this step, consider moving on to another contractor.

-As cumbersome as the process may be, it will be better than dealing with the city if it finds out you should, but don't have a permit.
+As cumbersome as the process can be, it will be better than dealing with the city if it finds out you should, but don't have a permit.
 The city might force you to obtain a permit and could double or triple the permitting fees.
-It may also shut down your project or require you to tear down your work (for example, remove a wall to see what's behind it) if there is a question as to whether the work was done according to code.
+It could also shut down your project or require you to tear down your work (for example, remove a wall to see what's behind it) if there is a question as to whether the work was done according to code.